yuanyuan29/yuanyuan29.github.io/_pages/cv.md

 Education
 ======
-* B.Eng. in Information Engineering, Northwestern Polytechnical University, 2019
+* B.Eng. in Information Engineering, Northwestern Polytechnical University, 2015--2019
-* Ph.D in Computer Science, The University of Sydney, 2023 (expected)
+* Ph.D in Computer Science, The University of Sydney, 2020--

 <!-- Work experience
 ======